How To Create Your Personal Year End Review

 This can be easily done by conducting your personal yearly review.
 By doing a yearly review, you can look back at the passing year and ensure you align with your priorities and values.

-A yearly review, just like a monthly one, can help you realize where you’re going and if it’s really something you want or you need to make some changes in your goals and resolutions.
+A yearly review, just like a monthly review Bullet Journal page, can help you realize where you’re going and if it’s really something you want or if you need to make some changes in your goals and resolutions.

 Moreover, it’s also a great exercise for mindfulness and conscious living.
 It’s a way to slow down in that busy holiday season, reminisce about the great moments you had during the year, and appreciate all the people and events that shaped your year.

-It also helps you to understand yourself more; you might be surprised by things that made you happy and things that don’t.
-A yearly review is also in a way a little self-discovery journey.
+It also helps you to understand yourself more; you might be surprised by things that make you happy and things that don’t.
+A yearly review is also, in a way, a little self-discovery journey.

 Make sure you review your year before you start on your yearly goals and resolution.